Equivariant symmetry-aware head pose estimation for fetal MRI: Experiments and Results

+To evaluate robustness of the method across input poses, we use test volumes from Research-Fetal to simulate a wide range of rotational misalignments of the canonical object frame relative to the input volume.
+E(3)-Pose displays the most stable consistency across rotations (Fig.~\ref{fig:early_ga}d), underscoring the value of modeling rotation equivariance in pose estimation.

-\subsection{Simulation study}
+\subsection{Simulation Study}

-We further establish the clinical utility of E(3)-Pose through simulations of automated slice prescription, using test volumes from Research-Fetal.
-We simulate stacks of slices in the sagittal (L$\rightarrow$R), coronal (P$\rightarrow$A), and axial (I$\rightarrow$S) orientations in all subjects.
-We compare our method to a ``motion-blind'' strategy, which prescribes every slice based on the fetal head pose in the first navigator volume only.
+We further evaluate the potential of E(3)-Pose to support automated slice prescription through simulations using test volumes from Research-Fetal.
+We simulate stacks of slices in the sagittal (L$\rightarrow$R), coronal (P$\rightarrow$A), and axial (I$\rightarrow$S) orientations in all subjects under real fetal motion trajectories.
+We compare our method to a ``motion-blind'' strategy, which prescribes every slice based on the head pose in the first navigator volume only.
 We assess the quality of the simulated stacks by computing the coverage gap (i.e., the ratio of brain volume that is not captured) and slice obliqueness (i.e., rotation error between the prescribed and target slice orientations).
 Appendix~\ref{sec:sim} provides implementation details and additional evaluations.
 Fig.~\ref{fig:sim} shows that E(3)-Pose yields significant improvements in both metrics.
 Under motion-blind prescription, large inter-slice motion leads to oblique slices that frequently intersect, producing highly uneven spatial coverage and, in the worst cases, complete coverage gaps.
 In contrast, E(3)-Pose adaptively adjusts the imaging plane to follow the movements of the head.
-Our approach prescribes parallel slices closely aligned to the target anatomical orientation, improving the coverage uniformity and reducing the likelihood of coverage gaps in our simulations.
+Our approach prescribes parallel slices closely aligned to the target anatomical orientation, improving the uniformity of coverage and reducing the likelihood of coverage gaps in our simulations.